OliverChao/telescope-picker-list.nvim/README.md

 ```

 If you want to register some extensions lazily, you can use `require("telescope._extensions.picker_list.main").register(extension_name)`.

-For following config adds `goimpl` extension after it is loaded.
+The following config adds `goimpl` extension after it is loaded.

+> Please note that you need make sure that telescope is loaded while activating other extensions in this way.

 ```lua
 {